-Stereotypical behavior and brain function
+Stereotypical behaviour and brain function

 Improving health and welfare of horses also means providing management systems that consider mental wellbeing.